Deftly/LetsGo/learning_go/06_pointers.md

 > [Solutions](./exercises/06/)

 ## Wrapping Up
-This section covers pointers, what they are, how to use them, and when to use them.
+This section covered pointers, what they are, how to use them, and when to use them.
 In the [next section](./07_types_methods_and_interfaces.md) we'll cover Go's implementation of methods, interfaces, and types.